H2020-IPM-Decisions/Euroweather-frontend/README.md

 As user postgres or europe_season_adm run the weather_params_init.sql script to populate the `parameter` table.

+The app (per 2023-05-23) expects to have at least 90 database connections available to the pool.
+Configure the number of available connections in `postgresql.conf`

 ### Installing the app
 Clone the repository, set up the virtualenv and install app dependencies